-TikTok is probably new to most builders’ and remodelers’ vocabulary and, like us, you probably thought it was just some new trend for tweens looking to become internet famous.
+TikTok is probably new to most home builders’ and remodelers’ vocabulary and, like us, you probably thought it was just some new trend for tweens looking to become internet famous.
 Well, it’s not.
 It’s among the fastest-growing social media platforms in the world.

-Although TikTok originally started in 2016 as a short-form dance and lip-sync video sharing platform, it has evolved into a full-fledged video service with videos ranging from 15 seconds to 3 minutes.
+Although TikTok originally started in 2016 as a short-form dance and lip-sync video sharing platform, it has evolved into a full-fledged video social network with videos ranging from 15 seconds to 3 minutes.
 It hosts a variety of content for viewers of all ages from those viral dance videos, comedy skits, and even education.

 With over 130 million users in North America alone, TikTok is giving Instagram Reels, and even YouTube, a run for its money.
 According to Business of Apps statistics, Americans spend an average of 68 minutes each day watching video content on TikTok.
 And it’s changing the way we do business.
 Now TikTok is featuring everything from products and how-to's created by industry professionals to targeted marketing - all in the form of entertainment.